szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 3. `Prompt()` the user whether the jokes on our page are good or bad.
 If the user responds with "bad", then change the header text to "The Worst Jokes Ever!".
 If the user responds with "good", keep the header text as "The Best Jokes Ever!".

-4. Add a button to the page that will change the page's color scheme (background color, text color, etc.).
+4. Add a button to the page that will change the page's overall color scheme (background color, text color, etc.).

 5. Push all your changes to GitHub.